Glue42/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/04_java/java.md

 Glue42 Java will look for a Glue42 configuration file in the application classpath.
 If you are using Maven or Gradle as a build tool, you can place the `glue.conf` file for your application in the `\src\main\resources` folder of your project directory.

-If you do not specify an application name in a `glue.conf` file, as in the example above, the name of the application will be taken from the [**Glue42 Enterprise**](https://glue42.com/enterprise/) starting context which contains configurations from the [application definition](#application_definition) file (see below).
+If you don't specify an application name in a `glue.conf` file, as in the example above, the name of the application will be taken from the [**Glue42 Enterprise**](https://glue42.com/enterprise/) starting context which contains configurations from the [application definition](#application_definition) file (see below).

 You can also set the application name runtime when initializing the Glue42 Java library, which will override any previous configurations: